Xilinx/XRT/src/runtime_src/doc/toc/security.rst

 is made up of two fixed physical partitions: an immutable Shell and user compiled DFX partition.
 This design allows end users to perform Dynamic Function eXchange (Partial Reconfiguration in classic FPGA terminology) in the well defined DFX partition while the static Shell provides key infrastructure services.
+Alveo shells assume PCIe host (with access to PF0) is part of *Root-of-Trust*.
 The following features reinforce security of the platform:

-1. 2 physical function shell design
+1. Two physical function shell design
 2. Trusted vs untrusted peripherals
 3. Signing of xclbins
 4. AXI Firewall